clowder-framework/extractors-opendronemap/README.md

 3. Login to Clowder and create a dataset.
 Next upload drone images into that dataset.
 Finally, upload the *extractors-opendronemap.txt* file to trigger opendronemap extractor to process the images.

-4. Upon completion, .tif, .las, .ply, and .csv files will be shown in the dataset.
+4. Upon completion, .tif, .laz, .shp, and all associated shape files will be shown in the dataset.
-Note that the point cloud files may be compressed and have the compression extension added to their file names.
-For example, a compressed .las file will actually have an extension of .las.zip.
-Also, if the docker container has been configured to not upload one or more of these files, they won't be available.
+If the docker container has been configured to not upload one or more of these files, they won't be available.

 ## How to Run - Advanced version